bushstas/xstore/README.md

 import StoreContainer, {addReducers} from 'xstore' import App from './components/App'

-import user from './reducers/user' import dictionary from './reducers/dictionary'
+import * as user from './reducers/user'
+import * as dictionary from './reducers/dictionary'

 addReducers({
   user,